 Affiliated Service

 IRC Section 414(m) was enacted to expand the idea of control to separate, but affiliated, entities.
 Proposed Treas.
 Reg. § 1.414(m) provides that all employees of the members of an affiliated service group shall be treated as if they were employed by a single employer.
-The affiliated service rules are very broad and complex and essentially groups together a set of companies that are somewhat interconnected.
+The affiliated service rules are very broad and complex and essentially group together a set of somewhat interconnected companies.

 Double Dipping 401(k) Contributions